 How to get there: the best way to get there is by taking an UBER.

-How to get there: Casa da Música subway station is 18min walking distance.
+How to get there: Casa da Música subway station is an 18 minutes walking distance.